zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public int StartAudioMixing (string filePath, bool loopback, bool replace, int cycle, int playTime = 0);
 ```

 This method mixes the specified local audio file with the audio stream from the microphone; or, it replaces the microphone’s audio stream with the specified local audio file.
 You can choose whether the other user can hear the local audio playback and specify the number of loop playbacks.
-This method also supports online music playback.
+This API also supports online music playback.

-> Call this method when you are in a channel, otherwise it may cause issues.
+> Call this API when you are in the channel, otherwise it may cause issues.

 <table>
 <colgroup>